jarohen/nomad/README.md

 ### 'Snippets'

-Snippets (introduces in v0.3.1) allow you to refer to shared snippets of configuration from within your individual host/instance maps.
+Snippets (introduced in v0.3.1) allow you to refer to shared snippets of configuration from within your individual host/instance maps.

 #### Why snippets?